plibither8/refined-hacker-news/README.md

 This is a small browser that tweaks a few stuff on Hacker News to make the experience better, while keeping the core design principles in place.

-Heavily inspired by [Sindre Sorhus](https://github.com/sindresorhus)'s extension [Refined GitHub](https://github.com/sindresorhus/refined-github).
+Inspired by [Sindre Sorhus](https://github.com/sindresorhus)'s extension [Refined GitHub](https://github.com/sindresorhus/refined-github).

 ## To-do

+### Extension

+- [ ] Options

 ### Code

-* When features are "add"ed, the details object containing information about the feature should include a check whether to see if being logged in is required to access the feature.
+- [x] When features are "add"ed, the details object containing information about the feature should include a check whether to see if being logged in is required to access the feature.
 This will help in removing extra checks from all features.
-Something like: `login_required: true`;
+Something like: `login_required: true`

-* In the feaure details, make it something like:
+- [x] In the feaure details, make it something like:

 ```js
 ...